To be Valid, a Mass Beaching Theory Must Explain All Consistent Observations and Also Connect Both Modern and Ancient Beachings to a Common Cause

-Beached whales are most often sighted in the early morning by the first visitors to the stranding site indicating that beachings tend to occur at night.
-On the other hand, strandings that occur inside an inlet or bay, and in backwater areas, generally occur during low tide when the water recedes from under whales.
+Beached whales are most often sighted in the early morning by the first visitors indicating that beachings tend to occur at night.
+On the other hand, strandings that occur inside an inlet or bay, and in backwater areas, generally occur during low tide when the water recedes from under the whales.

 Whale Beaching Theories